anjoru/Ruiz_MADA_Project_5/R/analysis-code/R_README.md

 Final Version
 The code for analysis is contained in the analysis.qmd.
 This file should be run after running the processing and EDA code.

-These are the libraries and versions used in the R scripts:

 | Library      | Version |
 |--------------|---------|
 | boot         | 1.3.30  |